enesbuyuk/EmailValidatorInGO/README.md

-# isemailvalidgo
+# E-mail Validator in GO
-If email is valid: response true
+If e-mail is valid: response true
-Email is invalid: response false
+E-mail is invalid: response false